 Most imaging studies involve the use of radiation ions in order to peer into the human body and make a diagnosis.
 However, radiation exposure carries potential risks.
 Now, thanks to changes in technology and techniques, lower dose procedures are available.
-Dr. Mark Schweitzer, Chairman of the Department of Radiology for Stony Brook Medicine, talks about what this means and how it works.
+Dr. Elaine Gould, Interim Chair of the Department of Radiology for Stony Brook Medicine, talks about what this means and how it works.

 First, could you explain the role of radiation in imaging studies?